Jon007/image-upload-for-bbpress/readme.txt

 2. The Browse button in the Image dialog, which allows the user to select and upload an image from their computer for inline insertion into their forum topic or reply.

 == Changelog ==

+= 1.1.11 =
+* Fixed unnecessary creation of revision when saving forum post

 = 1.1.10 =
 * Improved compatibility with other plugins and themes that activate the visual editor in bbPress